John Sciulli/Getty Images, Gregg DeGuire/Getty Images, Jeff Vespa/Getty Images

 Hailee in Tigard, Ore.: So what's the deal with the new promos for Grey's Anatomy?

-After a couple of promos that were a wee bit misleading (including one where McDreamy supposedly dies), we now have a glorious payoff: A sneak peek of Cristina's first meeting with Owen Hunt (Kevin McYummyDeliciousKidd of Rome and Journeyman).
+After two promos were pulled for being a wee bit misleading, we now have a glorious payoff: A sneak peek of Cristina's first meeting with Owen Hunt (Kevin McYummyDeliciousKidd of Rome and Journeyman).
 Yay!
 I personally cannot wait for Grey's Anatomy to return next week so we can get more McKiddery.

 Lenalis in Poland: Will something happen this season on House between Cuddy and House?